 The ruins of Altun-Ha are famous for many reasons.
 Here they found a Jade Head, the largest carved jade object in the whole Maya area, representing the Sun God, Kinich Ahau.
 This find was uncovered by David Pendergast of the Royal Ontario Museum in 1986.
 It is the national symbol of Belize, which you can see cornered on every Belize bank-note in circulation.
 Altun-Ha was a major Ceremonial Center in the Classic Period (250-900 AD) and functioned as a vital Trading Centre linking the Caribbean shores with other Maya centers in the interior.
 Altun-Ha is Mayan for "Rock Stone Water".

 Your tour begins when you are picked up by boat at your dock at 8:30am and taken on a scenic ride around the southern tip of the island.
 After a little more than a half an hour, you arrive at the mainland at the mouth of the North River.
 Here you tour by boat up the river for about an hour until reaching the small Belizean village of Bomba.
 Once at Bomba you board a bus and travel about 30 minutes south through the jungle to Altun-Ha.
 After a guided tour, about an hour and a half, you are taken to the Maruba Jungle Resort.
 Here you can enjoy lunch in the open restaurant then indulge in a cool swim in the resort swimming pool or scenic horseback ride.
 You will return home before sunset.

-Tour includes transportation, guided tour of the ruin site, beverages and lunch.
-There is a $10.00US park fee at the Lamanai site and a minimum of 6 passengers required.
+The tour includes transportation, guided tour of the ruins, beverages, horseback riding and the chance to swim at the resort swimming pool.
+Lunch is not included.
+There is a $10.00US park fee at the Altun-Ha site and a minimum of 6 passengers required.